 The 2019 Charlottesville Women in Data Science Conference will feature morning and afternoon keynote presentations by two incredible women working in data science.

 The morning keynote will feature Meredith Broussard, Data Journalist and Author of Artificial Unintelligence: How Computers Misunderstand the World, and the afternoon keynote will feature Rama Akkiraju, IBM Distinguished Engineer and Master Inventor.

-Registration for WiDS 2019 will open Feb.
-4. To stay up-to-date on WiDS programming and receive registration information when it opens, sign up here.
+To stay up-to-date on WiDS programming and receive other data science news, sign up here.

 Distinguished Engineer and Master Inventor, IBM Watson